Dear Laurel,

 Today, wainscoting may go on the lower third of the wall, two-thirds of the wall, or the entire wall.

-But the one thing you must never do with your wainscoting is applied it half-way up the wall.
+***But the one thing you must never do with your wainscoting is apply it halfway up the wall.

 Oh man, I saw this once during a consultation in a dining room, and it was horrible!
 I whipped out my tape measure, and yep, the top of the chair rail came in at exactly 48″ in a room with an eight-foot ceiling.
 Tres ugly.

-The cure would be either ripping it out and starting over OR adding additional wainscoting so that the wainscot would go up approximated 2/3 of the wall.
-An attractive scale would be so that the upper panels are square.
+The cure would be either ripping it out and starting over, OR adding additional wainscoting so that the wainscot would go up approximated 2/3 of the wall.
+An attractive scale would include smaller square upper panels.
 But all in all, sometimes one just has to cut their losses and do it over.

 Well, Laurel, how high should the wainscoting be?